zachpino/comm-workshop-s18/README.md

 	> Homework: Pull down a set of shapefiles and convert them into geojson and svg for editing in Illustrator

 - Week 07 · Choropleths and Showing Data on Maps
 	> Classtime: Draw a map and programmatically draw circles based on a dataset.
+Geocoding

 	> Homework: Plot multidimensional datapoints on map from week 6

-- Week 08 · Animation and Interactivity
+- Week 08 · Correlation and Causation
-	> Classtime: Add intro animation to a simple chart, user-selection, click and hover handlers, tooltips
+	> Classtime: Tooltips, Basis Statistics

 	> Homework: Create T+Z defined animations with assigned dataset